shrutisenthilram/IOS101-Prework-CodePath/README.md

-# IOS101-Prework-CodePath
+# Prework - IOS101 CodePath

-Submitted by: Shruti
+Submitted by: Shruti Senthilram

-ColorChanger is an app that
+ColorChanger is an app that changes colors with the press of a button.

-Time spent: **X** hours spent in total
+Time spent: 1 hour spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [x] Users are see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [x] Tapping the button changes the screen color to a random color

 ## Video Walkthrough